For as much envying as we do of other couples, the truth is—even the most wonderful, "perfect" couple can end up divorced.

 So what can you do when your happy marriage feels miserable (and seems hopelessly lost)?

-Be brave enough to go first: Be willing to give to your partner first instead of waiting for them to make the first move.
-This isn't rarely easy if you think they owe you, but you can do it because it's helpful to your marriage.
+- Be brave enough to go first: Be willing to apologize to your partner first instead of waiting for them to make the first move.

-The happiness and success of any marriage is reflected in 'the little things' you do (and fail to do) for each other.
+The happiness and success of any marriage is reflected in the little things you do (and fail to do) for each other.
 Don't let your marriage fall apart like so many couples do.
 Today, make a fresh start.
-Chose to do something that moves you out of the past and imagines a brighter future together.
+Choose to do something that moves you out of the past and imagines a brighter future together.